-This statistic shows the leading 10 strawberry producing U.S. states in 2014.
-It is estimated that around 2.07 million cwt of strawberries were produced in Florida in 2014.
+This statistic shows strawberry production in the United States in 2015, by state.
+It is estimated that around 2.44 million cwt of strawberries were produced in Florida in that year.

 The strawberry producing industry in the United States - additional information